-This year, we are celebrating the 10th anniversary of National Cyber Security Awareness Month.
+This year, we are celebrating the 11th year of National Cyber Security Awareness Month.

 Our Shared ResponsibilityWe lead Internet-connected, digital lives.
 From our desks and homes to on the go, we work, learn and play online.
 Even when we are not directly connected to the Internet, our critical infrastructure—the vast, worldwide connection of computers, data, and websites supporting our everyday lives through financial transactions, transportation systems, healthcare records, emergency response systems, personal communications, and more—impacts everyone.